SoftwareAG/webmethods-developer-portal/samples/web-components/README.md

 ### 1. Create a web component

-   1. Please follow the instructions available in the web component `README' file to generate the web component JS file.
+   1. Please follow the instructions available in the web component `README` file to generate the web component JS file.
-      +***Example***: To generate the api-gallery-box web component, refer [api-gallery-box README](api-gallery-box/README.md)
+      ***Example***: To generate the api-gallery-box web component, refer [api-gallery-box README](api-gallery-box/README.md)
    2. After the web component JS file is available, proceed with the next section to register the web component.
     ***Note***: For the webcomponents that contain JS file already, you could go the second section directly with the available JS file.

 ### 2. Register a web component